Polymetric/moteplus/README.md

 # moteplus
 A fork of http://hbar.kapsi.fi/ccserver/mote/ that adds more functionality.

-Controller support for USB PS3 controller via artoo requires ruby and the artoo gem.
+Controller support for USB PS3 controller via http://artoo.io/ requires ruby and the `artoo-joystick` gem.
 Run `ruby controller_start.rb` to start that up.
 Program will output the session id to plug into the client.

 Redstone output, more dig directions, etc.